daniel-furman/daniel-furman-old/index.md

 ---

-My favorite pieces of (shareable) research.
+My favorite pieces of shareable research.
 My previous interests include computational ecology (machine learning with geo-spatial information) and experimental geophysics (for ice sheet flow applications with mineral physics methods).
-I am also excited to learn more about new research in ethical data science for social good, as well as in environmental systems.
+I am excited to learn more about new research in ethical data science for social good, as well as in environmental systems.

 ---